🧡 Skip to main content🔍 Skip to search

 View PowerShell examples.

-• PowerShell scripts requires PowerShell 2.0 to be installed.
-On older operating systems PowerShell has to be installed by using Windows update or enabled in Programs and Features in Control Panel.
+• PowerShell scripts require PowerShell 2.0 to be installed.
+On older operating systems, PowerShell has to be installed using Windows Update or enabled in Programs and Features in the Control Panel.

 • PowerShell supports Unicode.
 However, it has to be enabled individually in each script, by starting the script with the following code: